 When you're creating an account with an email and password, you have the option to back up your encrypted private key on the Ambire Cloud - we recommend using this option!

 The Ambire Cloud is a secure storage which can be used for backing up encrypted private keys.
 If you opt-in, one of the two private keys which make up an email/password account will be stored encrypted with the password you chose, in the Ambire Cloud.
 The encryption algorithms used are scrypt for deriving the symmetric key, and AES-128-CTR.

 If you opt-out of Ambire Cloud, you must download a JSON file back up from the Security page of your Ambire Wallet.
 If you clear your browser storage and you don't have a JSON back up, or if you forget your password, you will have to trigger the recovery procedure.
-The recovery procedure has to be triggered on each blockchain separately, and involves a network fee of a few cents on Polygon and around $100 on Ethereum, with gas prices as of November 2021, and a waiting period of 3 days.
+The recovery procedure has to be triggered on each blockchain separately and involves a network fee, which depends on the network and a waiting period of 3 days.
 You will also not be able to login into the same account on a different device without importing the JSON file backup.
 You would also need the JSON file to sign any transactions.